 Upgrading High Availability Clusters

-This page provides guidance on upgrading redundant firewalls (CARP, pfsync, XMLRPC config sync) across major versions of pfSense® software.
-Upgrading from one version to another generally follows the this procedure, exceptions are noted later in the page.
+Upgrading from one version to another generally follows the this procedure, exceptions are noted later in the page:

 • Take a backup from both nodes.
-Do not skip this step!

-• Ensure traffic is still flowing properly and that the network is functional.
-If it is not, then exit maintenance mode on the primary, fix the secondary then try again.
+If it is not, then exit maintenance mode on the primary node, fix the secondary node, then try again.

-• Exit maintenance mode on primary
+• Leave Persistent CARP maintenance mode on the primary node.

-• Test again
+• Test everything again.

 XMLRPC Config Sync Considerations